acheype/fatercal/README.md

 The database data will be stored in the directory `/data/postgres`.
 If this location refer to an existing postgres data directory, the application expects that a fatercal database already exists.
-However, the containers will create this directory and init an empty fatercal database.
+However, the containers will create this directory and init an empty fatercal database (two schemas will be create in the database : the django schema for the table managed by django and the public schema for the ones managed by fatercal).

 If needed, it's possible to modify the postgres data directory location by changing in the docker-compose.yml the part before ':' in that section :